 A phytoplasma qPCR has been evaluated by CPHST Beltsville in collaboration with Dr. Robert Davis (USDA-ARS) utilizing a range of phytoplasmas and host plants.
 This test can be used by any laboratory with qPCR capacity for screening after they have attended a phytoplasma training session at CPHST Beltsville.
-Several diagnostic labs received this training in 2015, 2016, and 2017.
-They may offer sample screening services as a fee for service.
+Several diagnostic labs received this training in recent years.
+They may offer sample screening services for a fee.
 A listing of the labs that have completed the training and have indicated that they are willing to process samples from other areas are available in Appendix B. You are strongly encouraged to utilize these labs.